John Garth (politician)

 John Garth (c.
 1701–1764), of Garth House, Devizes, Wiltshire, was a British lawyer and Whig politician who sat in the House of Commons from 1740 to 1764.

 Early life

 Garth was second, but eldest surviving, son of Colonel Thomas Garth of Harrold, Bedfordshire and his wife Elizabeth Colleton, granddaughter of Sir John Colleton, 1st Baronet, one of the original proprietors of South Carolina.
 John Garth was also a nephew of Sir Samuel Garth the physician.
 He was admitted at Lincoln's Inn on 7 May 1718, and matriculated at Clare College, Cambridge on 24 October 1719.
 He was admitted at Inner Temple on 5 May 1727 and was called to the bar in 1728.
 In 1731 he succeeded to the estates of his father.
 He married Rebecca Brompton (1713–1785), daughter of John Brompton of Whitton and granddaughter of Sir Richard Raynsford, English judge and Chief Justice of the King's Bench in about 1730.
-His family home in Devizes was Brownston House, renamed Garth House, a large Grade 1 listed house on New Park Street.
+His family home in Devizes was Brownston House, renamed Garth House, a large Grade I listed house on New Park Street.